-I also want to acknowledge Deanna Collier of the United States Environmental Protection Agency (EPA) Region VII laboratory and Sue Dempsey of the Department of Health and Human Services (NDHHS) for their support of Nebraska's fish tissue monitoring, analysis and assessment efforts.
+I also want to acknowledge Deanna Collier of the United States Environmental Protection Agency (EPA) Region VII laboratory for her support of Nebraska's fish tissue monitoring, analysis and assessment efforts.

 If you have questions or concerns after reading this report, please contact me at (402) 471-4264 or greg.michl@nebraska.gov for assistance.